-The Cradle Roll Exhibit arranged by Mrs. Charles Trotman and Mrs. E. E. Clark in the J. W. Barnes' Company window is a very pleasing In attractive frames are display.
-In attractive frames are the photographs of the 168 mem-bers of the Cradle Roll.
-Catchy posters by Mildred Trotman, pro claim the feelings of those infants who are, or are not, entitled as members of the Roll, to attend the party being given by Mrs. Clark on Thursday afternoon, May 11th, in the Community Church.
-Attached the Community Church. the Community Church.
+The Cradle Roll Exhibit arranged by Mrs. Charles Trotman and Mrs. E. E. Clark in the J. W. Barnes' Company window is a very pleasing display.
+In attractive frames are the photographs of the 168 members of the Cradle Roll.
+Catchy posters by Mildred Trotman, proclaim the feelings of those infants who are, or are not, entitled as members of the Roll, to attend the party being given by Mrs. Clark on Thursday afternoon, May 11th, in the Community Church.
 Attached with pink and blue ribbons to a cute little doll cradle are the name cards of the youthful members.
-The window is further decorated with pink and blue streamers, and the beautiful cards with which members are favored on their birthdays.
+The window is further decorated with pink and blue streamers, and the beautiful cards with which mem-